 Patient with a very calming demeanor, I love what I do and life in general, which is most helpful in such a high-stress field.
-I persevere in the face of difficulties and do everything to ensure that I perform to the fullest extent of my capacity.
+I persevere in the face of difficulties and do everything to ensure that I fully perform to my capacity.
 As a team player, I see my coworkers and the hospital community as extended family.
 We recently had a mass shooting in El Paso, and several family members of my close friends were injured.
 It was an honor to share in caring for the wounded that resulted from this most tragic event.
-I felt honored by the community pulling together in the aftermath, especially watching for the victims.
+I felt honored by the community pulling together in the aftermath.

 As my career advances, I hope to be able to devote an increasing amount of time to caring for the underserved as a CRNA in support of those organizations operating in my community whose mission is to help our least fortunate residents.
 I also hope to have experience going on medical missions in Latin America to support surgeons.
 Given my 4 and 1/2 years in the emergency department, I work exceptionally well under pressure, and I am ready to become part of an elite group of medical professionals.

 I love working out, health and beauty, and staying in shape; singing is my most prominent pass time since I often perform at family functions and community events – in both languages.
 Nothing, however, had made me feel so alive as that first moment during my observation of a CRNA when I held the hand of a young woman writhing in pain not long before delivering her baby.
 As the CRNA administered the epidural medication and her pain subsided, I was awarded the most intense joy I have ever felt.

 Thank you for considering my application to Nurse Anesthesia at XXXX University.